rodlie/natron-plugins/README.md

 # Natron Community Plugins
-### A Repository to gather cool PyPlugs for Natron made by the comunity
+### A Repository to gather cool PyPlugs for Natron made by the community

 ### Time
 - FrameStamp : a very simple stamp that show the current frame in the corner of the image.